Priyansh2603/AdminPanel/README.md

 6. for Admin login the credentials are email : admin@xcelore.com and password Xcelore@2024
 7. admin is directed to Admin panel after login/signup and user is directed to Home page
 8. Here admin can do the crud operations
+9. these are the values in .env file :
+ PORT = 8000
+MONGODB_URI
+JWT_SECRET